infinum/rails-handbook/Design Patterns/Decorators.md

 = @user.formatted_birthday
 ```

-While this fixes all issues we had with defining the methods in helpers,
-it brings back the problems we had when we defined those things in the view—these kinds of methods will appear quickly and often, which will lead to fat
-models and cause those models to become unmaintainable.
-Also, the User model should not be concerned with how
-and when to display stuff in the view.
+While this fixes all issues we had with defining the methods in helpers, it brings back the problems we had when we defined those things in the view.
+These kinds of methods will appear quickly and often, which will lead to fat models and cause those models to become unmaintainable.
+Also, the User model should not be concerned with how and when to display stuff in the view.

 ## Good solutions

 **1. Make a decorator using SimpleDelegator**

 [SimpleDelegator](http://ruby-doc.org/stdlib-2.2.3/libdoc/delegate/rdoc/SimpleDelegator.html)
-is a Ruby class that provides a means to easily delegate all method calls to an object passed
+is a Ruby class that provides the means to easily delegate all method calls to an object passed
 to the constructor.
 A simple implementation of a decorator using SimpleDelegator looks
 something like this: